BlueMoonHunt/devil/README.md

 ## Devil: A Tool for Project Management

-a command-line tool to simplify project management.Devil offers functionalities to:
+A command-line tool to simplify project management.
+Devil offers functionalities to:

 * Create new projects with ease